-Dr. Cynthia Mejia and Emeritus Professor Dr. Deborah Breiter, collaborated with Dr. Mindy Shoss and Dr. Kristin Horan, a research team with UCF’s Targeted Research Training Program (TRT), through the UCF College of Sciences Department of Psychology to study the health and well-being of hospitality employees.
+Dr. Cynthia Mejia and Emeritus Professor Dr. Deborah Breiter, collaborated with Dr. Mindy Shoss and Dr. Kristin Horan, a research team with UCF’s Targeted Research Training Program (TRT), through the UCF College of Sciences Department of Psychology, in partnership with UCF Rosen College of Hospitality Management, to study the health and well-being of hospitality employees.
 Core TRT faculty and students created a website, featuring a variety of resources for those hospitality workers affected by Covid-19.
 The project is funded through a grant received through National Institute for Occupational Safety (NIOSH/ERC).
 Learn more HERE.

-The Targeted Research Training Program (TRT) trains graduate students to improve the health, safety, and well-being of hospitality employees.
+The UCF Targeted Research Training Program (TRT) trains graduate students to improve the health, safety, and well-being of hospitality employees.
 We’re housed in the Department of Psychology at the University of Central Florida, and part of the National Institute of Occupational Safety and Health-funded Sunshine Education and Research Center.
 We bring together experts in psychology, hospitality administration, industrial hygiene, public health, and other disciplines to bring the hospitality industry cutting-edge research and outreach.
-Check out what we’ve been up to lately in our September 2021 update and enroll in our listserv to receive future updates!
-Click this link.
+Use the link to visit the UCF TRT website , or scan the QR code.

 Dick Pope Sr. Institute